svikashk/docs/guide/manage-workload.md

 Product and Engineering managers need quick access to see how features are progressing and how members of the team are making progress.

-They can rely on real-time updates of how the features are progressing with Lists Overview.
+They can rely on real-time updates of how the features are progressing with Progress.
 With Boards and Filters, they can now quickly see the team's capactiy and manage their workload.

 In this article, we'll see how you can quickly get an understanding of where each of your team members' work stand and how you can use this to route work efficiently.